pohly/enhancements/keps/sig-node/4381-dra-semantic-parameters/README.md

 we add more "semantic models" in the future, *alternate* fields will be added at the same level as `partitionable`, and driver implementors will be able to choose which one they want to use to represent their resources.

+If a new model is added to the schema but clients are not updated, they'll encounter an object with no information from any known semantic model when they serialize into their known version of a NodeResourceSlice.
+This tells them that they cannot handle the object because the API was extended.

+Drivers can use different semantic models by publishing multiple NodeResourceSlice objects, as long as each model represents a distinct set of resources.
+Whether the information about resources of one particular semantic model must fit into one NodeResourceSlice object or can be distributed across many depends on the semantic model and how it describes resources.
+The size of each object is a hard limit that must be taken into account when designing a semantic model and preparing NodeResourceSlice objects.

 Below is an example of a driver that provides two discrete GPU cards using the `partitionable` model.
 The first card can only be used as a whole.
 The second